ziliang-jin/shared_vehicle_allocation_relocation_iise/README.md

 ## code
 * The folder "src_demand_partition_allocation" includes codes for Problems (13) and (14) that determine the share of disloyal consumers based on allocation:
-  * basic_parameter.h and basic_parameter.cpp: define basic parameters used in problems
+  * basic_parameter.h and basic_parameter.cpp: define input parameters of models
   * IO.h and IO.cpp: define functions for input and output
   * main.cpp: main file
   * problem.h and problem.cpp: define functions for constructing models